THE LAST ICE ON EARTH

 Meow Wolf's House of Eternal Return, Santa Fe

-Now we all know our pristine polar icescapes are the foundation of climate stability, and that the oceans absorb three-quarters of the world's carbon, while creating more than two-thirds of the oxygen we breath.
+Now all of us know that our pristine polar ice-scapes are the foundation of our climate stability, and how the oceans absorb three-quarters of the world's carbon and create more than two-thirds of the oxygen we breath.

-But back then, as the last sea creatures were replaced by floating gyres of plastic garbage and micro-particles, the Monopolists were silencing the final warning sirens.
+Even as sea creatures great and small were increasingly strangled by floating gyres of plastic garbage and micro-particles, fishing fleets were still scouring the oceans for the last fish they could kill and sell — and the Monopolists were silencing the final warning sirens.

 Everything we’d told ourselves was real – wealth, power, security, and et cetera – turned out to be imaginary, the figment of someone's fourth quarter projection.